SimonHFrost/jekyll_blog/_posts/2024-10-09-midjourney.md

 image: /assets/midjourney/arrow/lamington-arrow.jpg
 ---

-Generative AI use is skyrocketing 🚀, transforming creative workflows across industries.
-In this post, I'll share the process I used to create an artistic interpretation of New Zealand deserts with Midjourney — a method you can apply to anything from storyboarding and stock image generation to icon design.
+Generative AI use is transforming creative digital design workflows!
+In this post, I'll share the process I used to create consistently stylized New Zealand deserts with Midjourney, which you can apply throughout digital design from storyboarding, stock image generation, and icons.

 <img src="/assets/midjourney/arrow/jaffa-arrow.jpg"/>
 <div style="margin-bottom: 8px"/>